Bionif92/Cursos-de-Programacion/React/React.md

 ### Changing Data with Mutations

-Can send data also
+Can send data also, with useMutation

 ````
 //newevent.jsx
 import { Link, useNavigate } from 'react-router-dom';
-import { useMutation } from '@tanstack/react-query';
+--import { useMutation } from '@tanstack/react-query';

 import Modal from '../UI/Modal.jsx';
 import EventForm from './EventForm.jsx';